dib-lab/dibsi/WHO.md

 Dr. Phillip T. Brooks, postdoctoral fellow.

-Dr. Phillip T. Brooks holds a PhD from Michigan State University where he worked on interactions between the microbiome and host immune system.
-He now conducts research in microbiome data analysis and teaching/training in bioinformatics and genomics in the UC Davis School of Veterinary Medicine.
+Dr. Phillip T. Brooks holds a PhD from Michigan State University in Comparative Medicine and Integrative Biology where he worked on interactions between the microbiome and host immune system.He now conducts research in microbiome data analysis and teaching/training in bioinformatics and genomics in the UC Davis School of Veterinary Medicine.

 ### Assessment and Evaluation